mjlaufer/dotfiles/README.md

 ## Prerequisites

-This repository is intended for use with macOS.
+This repository is intended for use with macOS and assumes your default shell is zsh.

 1. Install [Homebrew](https://brew.sh/).